 is vital to becoming a better Python programmer.
 The yield

-keyword is a more advanced feature of Python, but it can also be a useful tool to understand.
+keyword is a more advanced feature of Python, but it can be a useful tool to understand.

 The return